PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:19:13
+Last updated: 2024-04-02 17:19:47
-Random Quote: All that is necessary is to accept the impossible, do without the indispensable, and bear the intolerable. - Kathleen Norris
+Random Quote: Quality is not an act; it is a habit. - Aristotle